 With projects, everything has to be worked out to the last detail.
-Under the retainer contract, however, the only two things that are set in stone are the budget and the objective.
-Not only does this give the agency the freedom to manoeuvre and employ different strategies, but it also guarantees superb results without much pre-planning.
+Under the retainer agreement, however, the only two things that are set in stone are the budget and the objective.
+Not only does this give the agency the freedom to maneuver and employ different strategies, but it also guarantees superb results without much pre-planning.

 After all, not everything in business is predictable.
 Sometimes, the scope of work is unclear, and so is the path you need to head in order to accomplish what you want.
-Such scenarios ask for an ongoing process, a number of different projects, deliverables, services and skills, all of which can be obtained with a single retainer.
+Such scenarios ask for an ongoing process, several different projects, deliverables, services, and skills, all of which can be obtained with a single retainer.

 The biggest advantage of working with an agency for a longer period of time is that it allows you to build a relationship that’s truly valuable for both parties.
 It’s not only that you get to know each other’s work dynamic, though.
-It also gives the contractor an opportunity to understand your needs and pain points without you having to explicitly explain what they are.
+It also allows the contractor to understand your needs and pain points without you having to explicitly explain what they are.

 Ultimately, no one can say that retainer-based work produces better results than one-off project agreements.
 It is only as good as it is suitable for your specific needs, the ones we’ve previously discussed.
 In any other situation, the retainer will bring you the same benefit as a project would, but for a bigger cost.

-If you are in need of deliverables that are already clearly defined and must be completed within a certain timeframe, signing a retainer doesn’t make much sense.
+If you need deliverables that are already clearly defined and must be completed within a certain timeframe, signing a retainer doesn’t make much sense.
 The project will eventually end as planned, but you’ll have to continue to pay the monthly fee until the contract expires.